 The Disk Cache Tier is useful as a temporary swap space for data that doesn't fit in RAM or VRAM.

-It is also useful as the only disk-based tier that can hold filtered views, join views, & memory-only tables.
+It is also useful as the only disk-based tier that can hold filtered views, join views, memory-only tables, & the backing tables for materialized views.
 These objects are often created by the system in servicing user requests for data, but can also be created by users directly.
 With a supporting Disk Cache Tier, these tables can be cached to disk when RAM is at capacity and reloaded into RAM when needed in a subsequent operation.